Proletarian Party of America: Decline and demise

-Proletarian Party dues stamps, circa 1950s.
-Dues in the PPA cost $1 per month during the 1950s, with these stamps affixed to party cards and cancelled to denote dues having been paid.
+PPA dues stamps, circa 1950s.
+Dues then cost $1 per month, with the stamps affixed to party cards and cancelled to denote dues having been paid.

 The party suffered two known splits in the 1930s.
-During one in the early 1930s a faction of the party's youth group split off to join with a group of German Left Communists to form the United Workers Party, which soon changed its name to the Council Communists.
-In 1937 a group disagreeing with its attitude toward the Soviet Union split and formed the Marxist Workers Party.
+In the first one, a faction of the party's youth group split off in the early 1930s; they joined with a group of German Left Communists to form the United Workers Party, which soon changed its name to the Council Communists.
+In 1937, a group disagreeing with the PPA's policy toward the Soviet Union split off to form the Marxist Workers Party.

 In 1953, Al Wysocki succeeded John Keracher as National Secretary of the PPA.
 The organization remained based in Chicago, but showed a steady decline in interest and participation, withering to the point that by 1964 only two locals remained — Chicago and Flint, Michigan.

-The Proletarian Party was effectively terminated with the death of National Secretary Wysocki in 1971.
+The PPA was effectively terminated with the death of National Secretary Wysocki in 1971.

 Legacy

 The papers of the Proletarian Party of America are housed in the Special Collections department of the University of Michigan at Ann Arbor.
-Over 20 linear feet of material is included in the collection, including correspondence files, newspaper clippings, financial documents, publications, and printer's slugs for original artwork.
+The materials include correspondence files, newspaper clippings, financial documents, publications, and printer's slugs for original artwork.